 The Perfect Turkey Road Trip

 One of the best ways to do this is to pick up your rental car at the Istanbul airport, drive towards Cappadocia, then down to the emerald coastline of Turkey (especially the drive between Antalya and Fethiye).
 After driving north to the famous Pamukkale thermal pools, make your way to Ephesus and then drive back to the Istanbul Airport to drop off your car.
-A perfect 2 week Turkey itinerary.
+A perfect 10 days in Turkey.

 Exploring Turkey this way allows you to save money since you will be picking up and dropping off your car in the same place avoiding those pesky fees, and you can make stops in smaller more economical towns along the road for accommodation purposes.

 Renting a Car in Cappadocia

-Since the entire region of Cappadocia has plenty to offer and all attractions are spread out, if you opt-out of an organized day tour, travelling around the region by rental car is your second best option.
+Since the entire region of Cappadocia has plenty to offer and all attractions are spread out, if you opt-out of an organized day tour, travelling around by rental car in Cappadocia is your second best option.

 Pop onto Discover Cars and throw Nevsehir Airport (NAV) into the search bar to check rates and availability.
 Having a car waiting for you at the Nevsehir Airport when you get there makes a world of difference for the enjoyment of your trip.
 Easy peasy.